Video: What Happens In Your Aylesbury Ear Wax Removal Microsuction Appointment

 If you wear hearing aids, to prevent oil and wax from blocking up your hearing aids just apply the Earol at night, and then wipe out the entrance of your ear canal with a tissue in the morning before you put your hearing aids in.
 You'll ideally need to use Earol for five to eight days before your microsuction appointment.

 So, after reading the above if you have wax in your ear and would like it removed safely without any water being syringed or jetted into your ear, you may want to choose to have your ears microsuctioned.

-We provide the most affordable ear wax microsuction service in London, provided by HCPC-registered Audiologists.
+We provide the most effective ear wax microsuction service in Bucks, provided by HCPC-registered Audiologists.
 We take payment for the appointment up front - we are sorry that we have to do this, but many patients have booked and not turned up, which is frustrating for other patients who cannot get an appointment.